MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-test-windows-s.md

 Then, restart your system.

+>[!NOTE]
-To remove a policy from your system, delete the .P7B file and then restart your system.
+>To remove a policy from your system, delete the .P7B file and then restart your system.

 ## Next steps